To be sure to have the latest version of Autoresponder, save the Newsletter main settings and check the plugins page in your blog for updates.

 The autoresponder can be enabled or disabled.
 When disables it is actually only suspended and when enabled again the delivery process restarts from the last saved point.
 Of course, if a subscriber should have received a message when the autoresponder was disabled, that message will be sent as soon as the autoresponder is enabled again.

 The autoresponder name is only for internal use, only you will see that title.

 The associated list identifies the subscribers which are targeted by this autoresponder.
-When a subscriber for the first time enters the list, the autoresponder starts the email series for him.
-Periodically the autoresponder checks if there are new subscribers in the list and process them.
-So if you’re importing contacts in a list connected to an auoresponders, shortly they will be processed and attached to the message series.
-This usually happens in an hour.
+When a subscriber for the first time enters the list, the autoresponder starts the email series.
+Periodically the Autoresponder checks if there are new subscribers in the list and process them.
+So if you’re importing contacts in a list connected to an autoresponders, shortly they will be processed and attached to the message series.
+This usually happens within an hour.

-Only subscribers with confirmed status are processed.
-If a subscriber looses its confirmed status its autoresponder sequence is definitively blocked.
+Only subscribers which are confirmed are processed.
+If a subscriber looses its confirmed condition all message series he’s subscribe to are definitively blocked.
 That may change in the future or move to different behaviors.

 If a subscriber is removed from the list, the series is definitively blocked for him.